drevops/renovate-drupal/README.md

 ## Features
 1. CircleCI configuration to run a RenovateBot self-hosted instance (optionally).
 2. 2 schedules:
    1. Minor and patch versions for critical Drupal core and related packages to run daily raised in `deps/minor-patch-core` branch.
-   2. All versions for all other packages to run weekly raised in `deps/all-contrib` branch.
+   2. Minor and patch for all other packages to run weekly raised in `deps/all-contrib` branch.
 2. Add a custom label `dependencies` on PR creation.
 3. Add assignees on PR creation.

+## Installation

+1. Copy jobs from `.circleci/config.yml` to your CI config
+2. Create GitHub access token and add it as a value for `RENOVATE_TOKEN` environment variable in CircleCI UI.

 ## Expected minor and patch updates for core